alexisakers/BulletinBoard/README.md

 To create custom bulletin items, create a class that implements the `BLTNItem` protocol.
 It is usually easier to subclass `BLTNPageItem` and implement one of the hook methods to provide your custom views to display with standard elements.

-See the [Creating a Custom Item](guides/Creating%20a%20Custom%20Item.md) guide to learn more.

 ## Internals

 BulletinBoard uses stack views and Auto Layout to display and manage cards.
 It automatically adapts to changes in width and height. iPad and iPhone X are supported out of the box.